Prometric DHA HAAD Mock test 4

 20.

-A client rescued from a burning building has partial- and full-thickness burns over 40% of the body.
-Which is the initial physiologic change that the nurse can expect?
+A client is rescued from a burning building with partial- and full-thickness burns covering 40% of the body.
+What initial physiologic change should the nurse expect in this client?

 21.

-A nurse is caring for a newly admitted client who has been diagnosed with bipolar disorder and has a history of hyperactivity and combativeness.
-Later in the evening, a commotion is heard, and this client is found hitting another client.
-What are the legal implications of this situation?
+A client newly admitted with bipolar disorder and a history of hyperactivity and combativeness is later found hitting another client during the evening.
+What are the legal implications of this situation for the nurse and the facility?

 22.

-While the nurse is talking to a hypermanic client, the client’s conversation becomes vulgar.
-How should the nurse respond to the client’s behavior?
+While interacting with a client experiencing mania, the nurse notices that the client’s conversation becomes vulgar and offensive.
+How should the nurse respond to this behavior?

 23.

-A nurse is teaching a 10-year-old child with type 1 diabetes about insulin requirements.
-When should the nurse explain that insulin needs will decrease?
+A 10-year-old child with type 1 diabetes is receiving education about insulin therapy.
+When should the nurse explain that insulin requirements may decrease?

 24.